ericleek03/ME405-Romi-Project/README.md

 - State estimation
 - Map navigation

-Each task runs as a generator function with a defined priority and execution period.
+Each task runs as a generator function with a defined priority and execution period.Time-critical tasks such as encoder updates and PID control are given higher priority, while high-level navigation and map logic run at lower priority but still at a fixed and predictable rate.

 ---